Swong92/Password-Strength-Checker/README.md

 ❌ Add uppercase letters
 ❌ Add special characters

-What I Learned
+## 📚 What I Learned

+- How to use Python conditionals and functions
+- Pattern matching with regular expressions (`re` module)
-Python basics like conditionals, input/output, and functions Regular expressions (re module) to check patterns Basic password security principles used in cybersecurity How to create and share a project on GitHub
+- Basic password security principles (length, complexity, etc.)
+- How to set up and share a project on GitHub

-Future Plans
+## 🚀 Future Plans

-Build a graphical version using Tkinter
+- Build a version with a graphical interface (Tkinter)
+- Add checks for commonly used passwords
-Add password blacklist to check against common passwords Export results to a log file
+- Save results to a log file
-Turn it into a simple web app using Flask
+- Convert to a Flask-based web app in the future

-Technologies Used
-Python 3.x
-VS Code